Lugardesosa/Lugardesosa-DevOps-Project-Game-Day-Notification-Solution-using-Lambda-SNS-EventBridge/README.md

 Click Create Topic and select Standard as the topic type.
 Name the topic (e.g., gd_topic) and note the ARN.
 Click Create Topic.

-Add Subscriptions to the SNS Topic
+**Add Subscriptions to the SNS Topic**
-After creating the topic, click on the topic name from the list.
+1. After creating the topic, click on the topic name from the list.
-Navigate to the Subscriptions tab and click Create subscription.
+2. Navigate to the Subscriptions tab and click Create subscription.
-Select a Protocol:
+3. Select a Protocol:
    For Email:
+   a.
 Choose Email.
+   b.
 Enter a valid email address.
    For SMS (phone number):
+   a.
 Choose SMS.
+   b.
 Enter a valid phone number in international format (e.g., +1234567890).
-Click Create Subscription.
+4. Click Create Subscription.
-If you added an Email subscription:
+5. If you added an Email subscription:
+   a.
 Check the inbox of the provided email address.
+   b.
 Confirm the subscription by clicking the confirmation link in the email.
-For SMS, the subscription will be immediately active after creation.
+6. For SMS, the subscription will be immediately active after creation.

-Create the SNS Publish Policy
+**Create the SNS Publish Policy**
 Open the IAM service in the AWS Management Console.
 Navigate to Policies → Create Policy.
 Click JSON and paste the JSON policy from gd_sns_policy.json file